taddison/personal-site/content/blog/2020/02/swapping-implementations-at-compile-time-with-craco-and-create-react-app/index.md

 } from './APP_TARGET-store'
 ```

-And now we'll get a different experience when we run `yarn start` vs. `yarn start:memory`!
+And with that we're done - a different experience when we `yarn start` vs. `yarn start:memory`!

 > Any changes to `craco.config.js` will require you to restart the dev server, as the file is only process at build/compile time.